EiffelWebFramework/EWF/README.md

 * git submodule update --init
 * git submodule foreach --recursive git checkout master

+An alternative to the last 2 instructions is to use the script from tools folder:
+* cd tools
+* update_git_working_copy

 Or using git version >= 1.6.5

 * git clone --recursive https://github.com/Eiffel-World/Eiffel-Web-Framework.git